davidbayle/egrowr/README.md

 https://egrowr.com/

 If you have this hydroponic monitoring device and want to use personal/custom python script to interact with, here you go.
-The original script available on their website is originating from this code since I wrote it for me/them. https://egrowr.com/support/download/egrowrCollector.rar
+(I wanted to have the ability to get the datas stored in an influxdb for my monitoring system with Grafana) The original script available on their website is originating from this code since I wrote it for me/them/you. https://egrowr.com/support/download/egrowrCollector.rar

 Feel free to use and modify it according to your needs.